sublimino/nodepdx.github.com/proposals/couch-node-world_natevw.md

 ## Description

-Riddle: It started with photos, gained GPS logging, a blog system, a map editor, a hen egghouse graph and will soon involve aquaponics and <$5/node wireless networks.
+Riddle: It started with photos, gained GPS logging, a blog system, a map editor, a henhouse egg graph and will soon involve aquaponics and <$5/node wireless networks.
 Also it involves

 Give up?
 It's @natevw's paid/unpaid career!
 Orange you glad I didn't say webinar again?